 While geopolitical events have caused uncertainty and market volatility during the prior period, the Responsible Entity has continued to follow its established policies and process in managing risk and determining the fair value of the financial assets and liabilities as at reporting date.
 No changes were required to the principles used in applying the fair value measurement hierarchy to financial assets and liabilities held.
-Financial assets and liabilities continue to be classified in a manner which reflects the significance and observability of the inputs used in their valuation.
+Financial assets and liabilities continue to be classified in a manner which reflects the significant and observability of the inputs used in their valuation.

 Market disruptions associated with current geopolitical events have had a global impact, and uncertainty exists as to their implications.
 Such disruptions can adversely affect assets and performance of the Scheme.
+The Responsible Entity is continuing to monitor these developments and evaluate its impact on the Scheme.